 If you have been injured in an accident that was not your fault, you may be wondering if you are entitled to file a personal injury claim.
 The answer depends on various factors, and filing a personal injury lawsuit can be a complex and time-consuming process.
 Having an experienced attorney by your side will help ensure that your rights are protected and that you have the best chance of recovering compensation for your injuries.

 At Chaikin, Sherman, Cammarata & Siegel, P.C., our attorneys have experience fighting for injury victims and their families.
 We will help you through the claims process, negotiate with insurance companies, and, if necessary, represent you in court.

 Should I Pursue a Personal Injury Claim?

 Whether you should pursue a claim depends on a few factors.
 First, you will need to determine whether someone else’s negligence caused the accident.
 You should also consider the severity of your injuries.
-If you have suffered severe injuries that have resulted in significant medical bills and lost wages, you may want to pursue a personal injury claim to receive compensation for your damages.
+If you have suffered serious injuries that have resulted in medical bills and lost wages, you may want to pursue a personal injury claim to receive compensation for your damages.